 Best for Events: Funtime Candy Cloud Cotton Candy Machine

-If you're searching for a great cotton candy machine that doesn't take up a ton of space and makes cotton candy in minutes, then the VIVO Electric Commercial Cotton Candy Machine is right for you.
-But if you're searching for a cotton candy machine to feed a crowd and look carnival-worthy, we'd go with the Funtime Candy Cloud Cotton Candy Machine.
+If you're searching for a great cotton candy machine that doesn't take up a ton of space and makes cotton candy in minutes, then the VIVO Electric Commercial Cotton Candy Machine (view at Amazon) is right for you.
+But if you're searching for a cotton candy machine to feed a crowd and look carnival-worthy, we'd go with the Funtime Candy Cloud Cotton Candy Machine (view at Amazon).

 What to Look for When Buying a Cotton Candy Maker